limatgans/using-git/README.md

 Now you can start working on your directoy.
 We will get to add, commit, and push commands later in this document.

 #### Using SSH
-The SSH protocol provides this security and allows you to authenticate to a Git remote server without supplying your username or password each time.
+The SSH protocol provides additional security using SSH-keypair and allows you to authenticate to a Git remote server without supplying your username or password each time.

 > We won't be covering cloning using SSH here.
 But if you are interested, then you can follow the [tutorial here](https://help.github.com/en/articles/which-remote-url-should-i-use#cloning-with-ssh-urls)